Survey Results Of Debt Effects On Mental Health Of Young People

 Most of these people also have admitted that they have even worked with some of the best debt management companies having very high debt consolidation ratings to find out an effective way to get rid of such a drastic situation and regain their mental health.
 The success rate of this approach is still under debate as it all depends on the person concerned and their proactive nature regarding debt.

 On the other hand, the survey also found a few more interesting facts such as:

 - 70% of this group of 18 to 24-year-olds believes that it is NHS that is responsible for supporting those people who specifically suffer from mental health conditions due to their financial worries

 - 38% of this same group has this belief that this responsibility typically lies with the financial institutions such as the traditional banks as well as all other loan providers

 - 26% of them however believed that the responsibility lies with the financial regulator and

 - 60% of these young people believed that this number of people struggling with personal debt will rise significantly with each year passing by.

-Link between debt and mental health
+The link between debt and mental health

 However, the good news is that the financial institutions are taking on to this issue seriously too.
-They are growing in their awareness of such relationship between mental health and debt.
+They are growing in their awareness of the relationship between mental health and debt.
 This will help them as well as this young group of people to look forward to a brighter future where they will be more attentive to the need to support consumers who are in financial distress due to debt.